Mediterranean · Salads & Sides

 Roast at 400 °F until tender, about 1 hour, depending on the size of the beets.

-Chef Tip: Wrapping each beet individually helps them cook evenly and keeps their natural juices (and color!) from bleeding out.
+CHEF TIP: Wrapping each beet individually helps them cook evenly and keeps their natural juices (and color!) from bleeding out.
 It also traps a little steam, which gently loosens the skin — making them easier to peel once cooled.

-Alternative Method: I you don’t have foil, you can also place the beets snugly in a covered Dutch oven or lidded baking dish with a splash of water.
+ALTERNATIVE METHOD: I you don’t have foil, you can also place the beets snugly in a covered Dutch oven or lidded baking dish with a splash of water.
 The enclosed heat creates the same steaming effect while reducing waste.

 Cut the cauliflower into florets and spread them on a sheet tray.
 Drizzle with olive oil and season generously with salt and pepper.
 Toss directly on the tray to coat evenly, then spread into a single layer.